 Culturally your function needs to promote agility and responsiveness in the way your people think and work.
 In today’s world we expect “instant” feedback / answers and businesses have to find a way of coping and managing an ever-changing on-line environment where any message, positive or negative is there for everyone to see

 The impact of legislation

 Legislation is slowly catching up with technology and imposing limitations that give “consumer” protection.
-The latest changes due next year limit what can be done with personal data, bringing B2B marketing practise inline withB2C (e.g. direct email).
+The latest changes in the GDPR legislation limit what can be done with personal data, bringing B2B marketing practise inline withB2C (e.g. direct email).
 Failure to comply carries the threat of heavy sanctions so keeping up to date is key.
 See our blog on this topic later in the series but suffice to say that an area already requiring analytical and administrative competence is just about to get more complicated and with increased compliance risk.

 We find it helpful to think about marketing functions as being on a journey from ‘Immature’ through to ‘Developing’ and then on to ‘Mature’.
 And we think about those under five headings:

 - Creativity – vision, strategy, campaign development, idea generation

 - Technology – understanding, selecting and using appropriately